Knife Skills: How to Break Down a Chicken

 If there's one knife skill that can save you money and make you look cool at the same time, it's breaking down a chicken.
 Consider that boneless breasts often cost around three times more than whole chicken does.

 For the same price as a two-pack of breasts, you can buy a whole chicken, which comes with those same breasts, plus two legs, and a back.
 And wait for it—if you're really lucky, you'll get a free liver, heart, and gizzard thrown in to sweeten the deal!
 I know girls (named Chichi) who'd get the whole chicken just to get her hands on some of those delicious gizzards!

 Of course, if you don't know how to break the chicken down, all this is not too useful.
 That's where this guide comes in.
-Just follow the slide show, and you'll be breaking down chickens like the pros.
-After the jump, tips on shopping and storage.
+Just follow the instructions, and you'll be breaking down chickens like the pros..

 Shopping and Storage